oh-facts/cpu_raytracer/README.md

 Open an issue before you decide to work on it.
 I am unsure what one would want to add to this, since even I haven't been very clear about this engine's purpose, but please feel free to do whatever.
 Doing audio properly and text come to mind.
 I am probably working on them already so open an issue first.

+Thank you pine for keeping up with my snarkiness and getting it to run on mac

 <!-- //ctrl shift v (my vscode md viewer plugin keybind) -->